What You Need to Know About Popcorn Lung from E-Cigarettes

 Since popcorn lung has symptoms that appear in other respiratory conditions like asthma, pneumonia, emphysema, and bronchitis, many doctors will not realize that a patient actually has popcorn lung.
 Although the condition has received more awareness in recent years, these more-common conditions are most likely to be associated with a patient who comes in with respiratory issues.
 This means that a patient could be suffering from popcorn lung and continuous exposure to diacetyl could exacerbate their existing symptoms.
 Treatments for other respiratory conditions will not get to the root cause of the problem for a patient suffering from popcorn lung.

 Since many patients and therefore doctors are not yet aware of the risks of popcorn lung associated with the continuous and long-term use of e-cigarettes, it’s possible that a patient could be misdiagnosed.
 Even though this condition is irreversible, getting an accurate diagnosis and taking steps to minimize the side effects is a goal for all patients.
-Those patients who do not realize the extent of their condition

 How a Medical Professional Can Help You if You Think You Have Popcorn Lung

 A thorough history is needed by any medical professional who ultimately decides that someone is suffering from popcorn lung.
-CT Scans, chest x-rays and lung function testing are all important components of determining whether or not an individual has been affected.
+CT Scans, chest x-rays, and lung function testing are all important components of determining whether or not an individual has been affected.
 The primary way to remove any popcorn lung problems is to stop any exposure to the Diacetyl agent.
 This frequently means that workers exposed to Diacetyl need to use facial coverings and a respirator mask.

 In other situations, workers may need to be removed from the work environment entirely.
 For consumers, however, it is strongly recommended that they avoid any and all exposure with Diacetyl.
 Those individuals who are using e-cigarettes that have Diacetyl in the vaping agent can be exposed to catastrophic injuries and popcorn lung.
 This can be a lifelong and irreversible condition that causes them numerous respiratory issues and impact their quality of life.
 Consulting with an attorney is strongly recommended for any individual who has been impacted by this situation.
-Popcorn lung is a serious issue despite its innocent sounding name.
+Popcorn lung is a serious issue despite its innocent-sounding name.

 Although the FDA is increasing its regulation of e-cigarettes, it is still not broadly known whether or not manufacturers will be responsible for naming whether or not they are using Diacetyl in their products.
 Severe exposure for those individuals who have been affected by Diacetyl could lead to complicated medical conditions and numerous expenses.